zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2020.10-2021.06, working as a research intern in **Bytedance Inc**.
 6D object pose estimation.
 + 2020.05-2020.06，working as a research intern in **DeepGLint**.
 Vision based diagnose.
 + 2021.12-now,  staff at **Carnegie Mellon University**.
 Computer Science.
++ 2019.9-now,  PhD student at **Renmin University of China**.
+Computer Science.
 + 2015.7-2019.7, undergraduate student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
++ A paper is accepted to ICIP.
 + A paper is accepted to ACM computing Surveys.
 One of the best ACM journals.
 IF:10.282
 + The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
 + A paper is accepted to AAAI 2022.